-Lac qui Parle County Family Services is pleased to present its 2022 Annual Report.
+Lac qui Parle County Family Services is pleased to present its 2024 Annual Report.
 The purpose of this report is to provide our community with an overview of the work that is being completed within the agency and to highlight the trends.

 We continue to focus on our mission to assist county residents whose personal or family resources are not adequate to meet their basic human needs.
 We are committed to helping individuals and families attain the maximum degree of self-sufficiency consistent with their individual capacities.
-To these ends, Lac qui Parle County Family Services will promote the dignity, safety, and rights of the individual, and will assume public accountability and trust through responsible use of available resources.
+Lac qui Parle County Family Services will promote the dignity, safety, and rights of the individual, and will assume public accountability and trust through responsible use of available resources.

 Lac qui Parle County Family Service Center was first established in 1937.
 Today, Lac qui Parle County Family Services houses 26 employees.
-Our teams consist of the director, one accountant, 3 support staff.
-In our financial services unit, we have one supervisor, 4 eligibility workers and one child support officer.
-Within social services, we have the disability and elderly services, this unit consists of 1 supervisor and 6 social workers.
-The second unit within social services, is our behavioral health, children/family services and licensing, this unit consists of 1 supervisor, 5 social workers and 2 case aides.
+Our teams consist of the director, one accountant, two support staff.
+In our financial services unit, we have one supervisor, four eligibility workers, one case aide, and one child support worker.
+Within social services, we have the licensing, disability and elderly services, this unit consists of one supervisor and seven social workers.
+The second unit within social services, is our behavioral health, children/family services this unit consists of one supervisor, four social workers and two case aides.